 Mounted in the centre of the bridge was the leadscrew clasp nut, its detailing again imitating Boley design with a centrally mounted engagement lever and a handy and very effective push-button release.
 With the carriage propelled along the bed from a point immediately below the toolpost, the shortest possible and stiffest route was created between the two points.

 Screwcutting was by changewheels, the gears being carried on a single slotted arm with the drive passing through a tumble-reverse mechanism.
-The latter, instead of being mounted on the usual difficult-to-engineer plunger-located bracket were fitted to the end of an arm pivoting concentrically with the changewheel bracket, it only being necessary to slacken a nut to swing the gears to give a left or right-hand feed, or neutral.
-Changewheels appear to have been held in place by the traditional Boley method of screws whose undersides fitted into countersunk holes in thick washers; unfortunately the builder did not go on to slot the washers and so allow them to be slipped out after just slackening the screws and allowing the changewheels to be slid off.
+The latter, instead of being mounted on the usual difficult-to-engineer plunger-located bracket was fitted to the end of an arm pivoting concentrically with the changewheel bracket, it only being necessary to slacken a nut to swing the gears to give a left or right-hand feed, or neutral.
+Changewheels appear to have been held in place by the traditional Boley method of screws whose undersides fitted into countersunk holes in thick washers; unfortunately, the builder did not go on to slot the washers and so allow them to be slipped out after just slackening the screws and allowing the changewheels to be slid off.

 Appearing to be made from a casting (though it might well have been machined from the solid), the headstock carried a threaded-nose spindle machined to take draw-tube tightened collets; the 3-step V-pulley, taking a "Z" belt, had epicyclic speed-reducing gears held within its largest diameter - an especially neat and effective way of obtaining backgear and a system found on such widely diverse machines as, for example, the inexpensive American AA (Craftsman 109) and superb Swiss-made Mikron.

 Adjusted to the bed by a tapered gib strip positioned at the back, the carriage was fitted with a well-made compound slide rest with the top slide located in a 360° T-slot and its front face bevelled and engraved with degree lines to set the swivel angle.
-Neat, angle-faced, zeroing micrometer dials were fitted and, like the American Pratt& Whitney bench precision lathe, the feed-screw end support plates were secured with four rather than just two screws, a seemingly insignificant change yet one which was intended to reduced "spring" and enhance the operator's feel of what the cutting tool was doing.
-Each end plate was also of an unusually involved design with (instead of just a hole through which the feed screw could pass) a boss formed integral with the plate and extending below it - an assembly that would have been most awkward to machine from the solid
+Neat, angle-faced, zeroing micrometer dials were fitted and, like the American Pratt& Whitney bench precision lathe, the feed-screw end support plates were secured with four rather than just two screws, a seemingly insignificant change yet one which was intended to reduce "spring" and enhance the operator's feel of what the cutting tool was doing.
+Each endplate was also of an unusually involved design with (instead of just a hole through which the feed screw could pass) a boss formed integral with the plate and extending below it - an assembly that would have been most awkward to machine from the solid

-With the section beneath its spindle hole the only cosmetically unfinished part of the lathe, the carved-from-the-steel tailstock could not be set over for the turning of slight tapers but was locked to the bed by an eccentric cross shaft with integral handle and fitted with a powerful "split-barrel" spindle lock.
+With the section beneath its spindle hole the only cosmetically unfinished part of the lathe, the carved-from-the-steel tailstock could not be set over for the turning of slight tapers but was locked to the bed by an eccentric cross shaft with an integral handle and fitted with a powerful "split-barrel" spindle lock.